 Required: Chalk or crayon and paper

-Send the kids out to look for different and unique designs in their surroundings.
+Send the kids out to look for different and unique designs in their surroundings with one of the best preschool activities.
 Have them put several small samples on a large piece of paper by placing the paper on the object and rub across it with the chalk.
 Here are some ideas to give them – trees, pavement, patio brick designs, corrugated lawn furniture, wood siding, and tile flooring.
 Make sure they know not go off the paper, which could cause damage to the house or other valuable materials.
 After they are done, discuss their findings.

 R. Scheel, Fun-Attic, Inc.